Europa-Park: Recent development (2022 onwards)

 In 2017, Europa-Park acknowledged allegations of racial and cultural insensitivities; some attractions in the Adventure Land featured potentially offensive portrayals of African people as "tribal" (with white characters featured as colonial rulers and safari hunters).
 However, no major changes were made to the attraction until 2021, only minor changes such as changing the name of the Colonial Food Station to Adventure Food Station.
 The reason given for the delay was the Covid pandemic.
 In January 2022, it was announced that the Jungle Rafts ride would be closed until the start of the 2023 season, to be completely renovated and rethemed as a new part of the Austria area.
 In March 2022, the Jungle Rafts ride reopened under the new name Josefina’s Magical Imperial Journey (now themed to the adjacent Austrian-themed area), with all references to colonial Africa removed.
 The final reconstruction will take place in several phases in the next years.

 In 2022, the resort, including Rulantica, surpassed the threshold of 6 million visitors for the first time.
 In November of the same year, the new restaurant experience Eatrenalin opened.
 Further, construction work began on the new Croatia themed area.
 Its main attraction, Voltron Nevera, was announced be a further development of the Big Dipper ride model from Mack Rides, dubbed a "Stryker Coaster" - a roller coaster that allows direction changes in a tight radius - set to be arranged around a replica of the Wardenclyffe Tower.
 Initially scheduled to open in 2023, it was postponed to 2024 due to supply difficulties.

 On 19 June 2023, a fire broke out in a control room.
 It was believed to be caused by corroded wiring.
 The fire caused the park to be evacuated and drew 450 firefighters and emergency personnel to the scene.
 The blaze was brought under control with only two firefighters lightly injured, and the park reopened the next day.

 On 26 April 2024, Voltron Nevera powered by Rimac opened to the public.
 This roller coaster, inspired by the Croatian electric super car Rimac Nevera, is located in the Croatian area, which is the 17th themed zone of the park.

 Operator

 Europa-Park is operated by Europa-Park GmbH & Co Mack KG.
 The Mack family has been producing roller coasters and attractions for eight generations since 1880.
-Managing directors of the park are Roland Mack, his brother Jürgen Mack and Roland Mack's sons Thomas Mack and Michael Mack.
-In the fiscal year 2020/2021, the operating company generated revenues of EUR 149.665 million and employed around 4'500 people (2022).
+The managing directors of the park are Roland Mack, his brother Jürgen Mack and Roland Mack's sons Thomas Mack and Michael Mack.
+In the fiscal year 2020/2021, the operating company generated revenues of €149,665,000 and employed around 4,500 people (2022).

 Further, with the subsidiary Mack Media & Brands GmbH & Co KG Europa-Park ventures beyond the theme park business and produces films, video games and operates a music label.